Jewellery Jargon: Clasp Styles

 Toggle Clasp

 A toggle clasp is often a little easier to use.
-They consist of an open ring through which a bar passes and sits across the opening The ring can be as simple as a small smooth circle but can come in many shapes, sizes and some are very ornate.
-The larger ornate ones are great as a feature on a the front of a necklace or bracelet but the smaller ones would be more comfortable at the back of the neck.
+They consist of an open ring through which a bar passes and sits across the opening.
+The ring can be a simple small smooth circle or come in many shapes, sizes and some are very ornate.
+The larger ornate ones are great as a feature on a the front of a necklace or bracelet.
+The smaller ones would be more comfortable at the back of the neck.

 Screw Clasp